GospodinovPetar/Python-Strypes-Projects/Complete Python Bootcamp/blackjack/readme.md

-# Blackjack Game: Player vs. Computer
+# Milestone Project II - Blackjack Game: Player vs. Computer

 This is a simple Python implementation of a Blackjack game where a player competes against a computer.
 The player can choose to "hit" (draw a card) or "stand" (keep their current hand).
 The game simulates the process of card dealing, point calculation, and determining the outcome based on the players' scores.